GoLangsam/twos/internal/.md/g.pile.PileOf.md

     Intentionally there is no removal, neither are add nor append exported.

-func NewPileOfanyType(name ID, items ...anyType) *PileOfanyType func (a PileOfanyType) At(idx Index) anyType func (a PileOfanyType) Both() (aten, apep interface{}) func (a PileOfanyType) Contains(item interface{}) (contains bool)
+func NewPileOfanyType(name string, items ...anyType) *PileOfanyType func (a PileOfanyType) At(idx Index) anyType func (a PileOfanyType) Both() (aten, apep interface{}) func (a PileOfanyType) Contains(item interface{}) (contains bool)